 The “Alain Fournier Memorial Fund” was created to celebrate Alain’s life, to commemorate his accomplishments, and to honour his memory.
 It rewards an exceptional computer graphics Ph.D. dissertation defended in a Canadian University over the previous year.
 The winning dissertation is selected through a juried process by a selection committee consisting of accomplished researchers in computer graphics.
 The award is administered by the Vancouver Foundation.
 It is presented at the Graphics Interface conference.

 Nominations & Selection

 Eligible candidates must:

 - Have defended his/her Ph.D. dissertation in a Canadian University in the area of Computer Graphics, between January 1st and December 31st of the previous year.

 - Be nominated by a faculty member at a Canadian university.

 - Send the following documents by email to Dr. Pierre Poulin by February 15th:

 - Letter of nomination by a faculty member at a Canadian university

-- Short resume, including a list of publications
+- Resume for the nominee, including a complete list of publications

 - Electronic version (PDF) of the Ph.D. dissertation